Ten Attendants: In Romance of the Three Kingdoms

-Five of these ten eunuchs were not among the historical Ten Attendants: Cheng Kuang is a fictional character (there was a eunuch by the name Cheng Huang [ 126–189] in the reign of Emperor Ling of Han, his given name 璜 written and pronounced slightly similar to the fictional character 曠); Feng Xu and Jian Shuo existed historically, but were not listed among the Ten Attendants in the Book of the Later Han; Hou Lan and Cao Jie died in 172 and 181 respectively so they could not have been present when the events of the novel took place.
+Five of these ten eunuchs were not among the historical Ten Attendants: Cheng Kuang is a fictional character (there was a eunuch by the name Cheng Huang [ 126–189] in the reign of Emperor Ling of Han, his given name "璜" written and pronounced slightly similar to the fictional character's "曠"); Feng Xu and Jian Shuo existed historically, but were not listed among the Ten Attendants in the Book of the Later Han; Hou Lan and Cao Jie died in 172 and 181 respectively so they could not have been present when the events of the novel took place.

 In popular culture

 The Ten Attendants appear in Koei's Dynasty Warriors video game series, specifically in 4: Xtreme Legends (Dong Zhuo's Story Mode), 5: Xtreme Legends, and 8: Xtreme Legends (Lü Bu's Story and Ambition Modes).

 In Wo Long: Fallen Dynasty, Zhang Rang is featured as a minor antagonist.
 He is portrayed as a corrupt government minister who conspired with the game's main antagonist, Yu Ji, to support the Yellow Turban Rebellion in order to cause chaos in the country as a pretext to concentrate more power on himself.
 During the story, the unnamed protagonist, Cao Cao and Yuan Shao break into his personal estate in the capital and confront him, intent on assassinating him for his crimes.
 However, Zhang uses dark magic to create ten clones of himself and fight against his would-be assassins.
 He is eventually defeated and tries to flee, only to be killed by Dong Zhuo.

 In Total War: Three Kingdoms, the Ten Attendants appear as unique court nobles.
 They are all part of Liu Hong's faction in the Mandate of Heaven campaign.